 “Are you kidding right now?
 YOU are lecturing US about being messy?
-You are Queen of the Slobs!!”
+You are Queen of the Slobs!”

-But because they are smart, they just bite their tongues and begrudgingly start to clean while I walk away knowing what a big huge hypocrite I am.
+But because they are smart, they just bite their tongues and begrudgingly start to clean while I walk away knowing what a huge hypocrite I am.

-And while its true that my brain can’t “see” the clutter around me all the time, it knows the reaction I have to all the clutter.
+While its true that my brain can’t “see” the clutter around me all the time, it knows the reaction I have to all the clutter.

 - It knows how overwhelmed and out of control I feel when I look around me and see stuff out of place everywhere, every single day.